Social equality: Types

 Social equality is a major element of equality for any group in society.
 Gender equality includes social equality between men, women, and intersex people, whether transgender or cisgender.
 Historically, women are harmed significantly more by a lack of gender equality, resulting in a higher risk of poverty along with violence, where women across all different countries face abuse or sexual assault.
 According to the World Health Organization, about every one in every three women face hardships with this.
 Racial equality and ethnic equality include social equality between people of different races and ethnic origins.
 Social equality can also be applied to belief and ideology, including equal social status for people of all political or religious beliefs.

 The rights of people with disabilities pertain to social equality.
 Both physical and mental disabilities can prevent individuals from participating in society at an equal level, due to environmental factors as well as stigmas associated with disability.
 Social equality includes both the treatment of people with disabilities and the accommodation of those to facilitate equal participation in society.
 Laws are put in place to protect the rights of disabled people such as ADA (Americans with Disabilities Act), which prohibits discrimination in government services, employment, and any public accommodations.

 Political and economic equality are commonly overlooked.
 The ability to participate in the political process is a right that any citizen holds.
 Movements such as the Voting Rights Act of 1965, and the publications of the 14th and 19th amendment expanded legal protections to insure political equality for all people.
 While these legal milestones strengthened political rights, true economic equality remains far more complicated.
 Economic systems often produce unequal access to resources, education, and opportunity, creating gaps that legislation alone cannot fully close.
-Because of this, the promise of equal participation can feel incomplete when economic barriers still limit many people’s ability to thrive or to engage in civic life.
+Because of this, the promise of equal participation can feel incomplete when economic barriers still limit many people's ability to thrive or to engage in civic life.

 Means

-Economic development and industrialization are correlated with increased social equality along with the idea of an evenly distribution of resources within societies.
+Economic development and industrialization are correlated with increased social equality, along with the idea of an evenly distribution of resources within societies.
 The industrialization process in which a developing country becomes a developed country corresponds to a significant increase in social equality, and further economic development and growth in developed countries corresponds with further increases in social equality.
 Education and social equality are also correlated, and increased access to education promotes social equality among individuals.

+Other factors have also been correlated with increases in social equality.
+Access to healthcare and social protection systems is associated with reduced disparities in health and living standards.
+Democratic participation and civil rights protections are correlated with greater equality in political representation and legal status.
+Welfare policies and redistributive taxation have been linked to moderation of economic inequality.
+Together, these correlations suggest that economic development, education, healthcare, and democratic institutions are interconnected with the advancement of social equality.